The Buyback and Burn model changes EVERYthing

 This happens perpetually, continuously, and autonomously.
 Anytime a CDP holder pays down their loan, DAI is allocated to be auctioned to pay the stability fee.

 As a result, the MKR auction is a constant buying force for MKR, as there is a perpetual, autonomous buyer of MKR, so long as the MakerDAO system is in use.
 Every day, MKR is purchased, and burned, by the autonomous MakerDAO system.
-The $805,000 yearly fees currently being taken by MakerDAO translates to $2,205 daily fees being accrued.
-An extremely rough calculation estimates this to be about 0.1% of the daily volume of MKR found today.
-This is a very small amount, BUT its perpetual, unceasing, and relentless.
+The $10,350,000 yearly fees currently being taken by MakerDAO translates to $28,365 daily fees being accrued.
+An extremely rough calculation estimates this to be about 10% of the daily volume of MKR found today.
+This amount is perpetual, unceasing, and relentless.
 AND, it BURNS it, meaning that the same MKR will never be able to be bought by the system twice, unlike what happens with traders trading back and forth.
 This creates an entirely different valuation mechanism, which we discuss now.

 What Happens When You Mix a Perpetual Auction with a Decreasing Supply?